n0dex/cppjsonlib/README.md

         }
         */

-        // add a new subvalue in "favourite_values" and change the "age" json_variant &var = doc.json();         // the reference symbol is important if you want to change the document source json_object &obj = var.to_object();
+        // add a new subvalue in "favourite_values" and change the "age":

+        // note that the reference symbol is important if
+        // you want to change the document source. json_variant &var = doc.json();
+        json_object &obj = var.to_object();
         obj.at("age") = 44;
         json_array &arr = obj["favourite_values"].to_array();